apessino/modulator_play/readme.md

 Copyright© 2018 Ready At Dawn Studios

-NOTICE: this application includes the Fira Code Medium (ttf) font in the ```asset``` folder.
+NOTICE: this application includes the Fira Code Medium (ttf) font in its ```asset``` directory.
 Go [here](https://github.com/tonsky/FiraCode) for license/copyright information and to get this wonderful font.